forsaken1/infra/users.cr/README.md

 ## Run

-Make sure you have installed Crystal and Postgres
+Make sure you have installed Crystal, Postgres and Kafka

 ```
 shards